jules2689/trudeau/trudeau/2020-04-21/trudeau.md

 The lock down t social and physical distancing are an adjustment for most of US But for some, the consequences of the pandemic are far more profound than a simple adjustment.
 The virus has had the effect of worsening the inequalities that already exist in our society.
 The most vulnerable, seniors and young homeless or people without jobs or single-parent families.
-Many are all particularly affected by Covid  the same time, the total number of people who need help to get through this difficult period has also gone up.
+Many are all particularly affected by Covid  the same time, the total number of people WHO need help to get through this difficult period has also gone up.
 Woel  the pandemic upset our lives, charities were there for our communities.
 I'm thinking of PEI Royal in park extension that helps young people at risk or an organization in st. Michele.
 In papineau,  across the country, community organisations are an essential resource for the most vulnerable and their mission in this pandemic does not change.
 But they need more support in order to help a large number of people.